 Shepheard uses traditional craft skills to create works that combine symbols of female spirituality with references to her friends, family, and physical environment.
 She says, 'The discovery of “the Goddess” and the archetypal images around this exploration has placed my work in a much broader perspective and helped lift the spirit!'

 The artists also collaborate on an installation, described by one viewer as ‘positively witchy’.
-It is arranged in a circle, with a Stonehenge-like entrance gate.
+It is a circular arrangement, with a Stonehenge-like entrance.
 In the centre is a totem-pole structure; around the edge are a rising sun, a red forest sculpture, and a grid of painted sticks bound together.
 Sand, shells, fabric, and tiny clay skulls add colour and texture.

 Evening Post critic Ian Wedde gives the show a bad review, questioning the promotion of the show as a ‘survey’.
 It prompts Marian Evans to write to the Evening Post in the show's defence, suggesting 'The five-year span is likely to have been chosen by these women because 1980 was the year that the women's art movement "went public" in this country with the opening of the Women's Gallery here in Wellington.'